U.S. flag An official website of the United States government

 Background

 Dr. Huizhong Chen studied microbiology at Shandong University, China and graduated with a Bachelor of Science.
 He then attended the graduate school at the same institution and earned an M.S. and Ph.D. in microbiology for work on biodegradation of plant materials by microorganisms.
 Dr. Chen accepted an assistant professor position at the Institute of Microbiology at Shandong University and then further advanced his career as a visiting scientist in the Institute of Biochemistry at the University of Graz.
-From 1991 to 2002, he was initially a postdoctoral fellow and then an assistant research professor at the University of Georgia.
-From 1998 to 2002, he was also a senior scientist at Aureozyme, Inc. Prior to joining NCTR, his research focused on understanding enzymatic hydrolysis of lignocellulose by microbial enzymes.
-Dr. Chen jointed the Division of Microbiology at NCTR as a research microbiologist in 2002.
-He received the Association for Science and Technology of Shandong Province (China) “Excellent Achievement Award in Natural Science” for converting cellulosic waste from paper mill to ethanol and the Education Committee of Shandong Province (China) Science and Technology “Achievement Award” for studying xylanase system from fungi.
-He received the FDA Commissioner’s “Special Citation Award” for furthering the mission of the FDA in protecting public health in 2010.
-In 2011 Dr. Chen received the NCTR “Director’s Award” for exceptional leadership in developing and conducting a research program to evaluate the impact of the effect of cosmetic products on human skin microbiota and in 2013 the NCTR “Scientific Achievement Award for Excellence in Research” to solve critical challenges related to food contaminants, women’s health, tobacco, and nanotechnology.
-Additionally, Dr. Chen has seven U.S. and international patents.
+He then served as a postdoctoral fellow and an assistant research professor at the University of Georgia.
+Additionally, he worked as a senior scientist at Aureozyme, Inc. Prior to joining FDA's National Center for Toxicological Research (NCTR), Dr. Chen's research focused on understanding enzymatic hydrolysis of lignocellulose by microbial enzymes.
+In 2002, he joined NCTR's Division of Microbiology as a research microbiologist.
+His notable achievements include:

 Research Interests

-Lacking sterility assurance and contamination are the major risks to public health caused by drug compounding.
-Serious health problems and huge medical costs can be the consequence of inappropriate application of sporicidal agents.
-Bacterial endospores cause significant challenges for the pharmaceutical facilities because they are prevalent in the environment and intrinsically resistant to heat, desiccation, radiation, and chemical assault.
-Sporicidal activities are affected by many factors, like spore strain, quality of spore, organic load, carrier material, and contact time.
-False-positive sporicidal results could be observed due to ineffective neutralization method, inaccurate contact time, sporistatic effect, or bactericidal effect.
-Dr. Chen and his collaborators from other FDA centers are using a combination of current and traditional microbiological, toxicological, cell biological, and chemical techniques to elucidate and evaluate the effectiveness of sporicidal products and are setting up a database to support FDA regulation on sporicidal disinfectants.
+Lack of sterility assurance and contamination are major public health risks caused by drug compounding.
+Serious health problems and significant medical costs can result from the inappropriate application of sporicidal agents.
+Bacterial endospores present significant challenges for pharmaceutical facilities because they are prevalent in the environment and intrinsically resistant to heat, desiccation, radiation, and chemical assault.
+Sporicidal activities are influenced by many factors, including the spore strain, quality of spores, organic load, carrier material, and contact time.
+False-positive sporicidal results can occur due to ineffective neutralization methods, inaccurate contact times, sporistatic effects, or bactericidal effects.
+Dr. Chen and his collaborators from various FDA centers are using a combination of current and traditional microbiological, toxicological, cell biological, and chemical techniques to evaluate the effectiveness of sporicidal products and establish a database to support FDA regulation on sporicidal disinfectants.

 Interactions between the microbiota and human host have implications for nutrition, infection, metabolism, toxicity, and cancer.
-There are potential risks that externally applied cosmetics containing nanoscale materials could impact the microbial ecology of the skin, which may affect human health by breaking the skin-permeability barrier which could encourage pathogen colonization and lead to an increased susceptibility to infection.
-Dr. Chen is collaborating with scientists from other FDA centers to examine the effects of nanoscale materials used in cosmetics and sunscreens on model microorganisms that are representative of the human skin microbiota to evaluate the potential risk of dermal exposure of nanomaterials to women’s health.
-He is using a combination of the most current microbiological, nanotechnological, cell biological, and omic techniques to elucidate the skin microbiota and host interactions in the presence of nanoscale materials used in cosmetics.
+Externally applied cosmetics containing nanoscale materials could potentially impact the microbial ecology of the skin, affecting human health by compromising the skin's permeability barrier, encouraging pathogen colonization, and increasing susceptibility to infection.
+Dr. Chen is collaborating with scientists from other FDA centers to examine the effects of nanoscale materials used in cosmetics and sunscreens on model microorganisms representative of the human-skin microbiota.
+The goal is to evaluate the potential risk of dermal exposure to nanomaterials on women's health.
+He employs a combination of advanced microbiological, nanotechnological, cell biological, and omics techniques to elucidate the interactions between the skin microbiota and the host in the presence of nanoscale materials used in cosmetics.

 Professional Societies/National and International Groups